 Around half of the companies on which we complete due diligence will be approved for investment and enter the final pre-investment stages of legal process and final approval.
 In this stage, we conduct more technical diligence on companies as required (covering subjects such as financials, intellectual property, legal, tax and anti-money laundering) and submit to the company the investment terms on which we are prepared to invest.

 We meet with management teams regularly – typically at least twice a year after the release of financial results but more frequently where the need arises.
-These meetings are an invaluable source of information in the conviction building process, which in turn leads activity.
+These meetings are an important source of information in building our conviction in an opportunity – which in turn leads activity.

 We are necessarily highly engaged with the management teams of the early-stage businesses in which we invest – although not so involved that we influence day-to-day decisions.
 For our private investments, a combination of board meetings, board packs and quarterly management reviews ensures we stay current with our investments from the perspective of monitoring – for oversight and valuation purposes.
 If we identify an issue, we become more engaged, trying to get to the root cause and encouraging the business to address this through a number of means.
 We hold each company to account to make sure it achieves the milestones we have set.
 If it does, we put more capital to work and if it doesn’t, we stop or withdraw funding.

 The construction of the portfolio is the sole responsibility of the fund manager, Neil Woodford, with other members of the investment team assisting in information gathering, analysis and implementation.

 The aim of all of our research efforts is to arrive at an informed judgement about long-term value so that we can assess whether the investment opportunity is attractive enough to include in a portfolio.
 There is always intense competition for capital within portfolios, so a new investment opportunity has to fight for attention and prove its credentials alongside existing positions.